tom-berend/easy-flows/README.md

 This is based on the wonderfully intuitive **Easy-Flow** package at [j-easy/easy-flows](https://github.com/j-easy/easy-flows) but with the following differences:

 - PHP (of course)
-- workflows stored in json files
+- workflows stored in json files (so users can edit them)
-- support for workflow overloading
+- support for workflow overloading (so specific flows can override general flows)
-- no thread operations, just script orchestration
+- just script orchestration (because PHP)